carbon-language/carbon-lang/docs/design/expressions/as_expressions.md

 ### Pointer conversions

-The following pointer conversion is supported by `unsafe_as`:
+The following pointer conversion is supported by `assume_as`:

 -   `T*` -> `U*` if `U` is a subtype of `T`.